 GeneCards Summary for HIST2H3A Gene

 HIST2H3A (Histone Cluster 2 H3 Family Member A) is a Protein Coding gene.
-Among its related pathways are Platelet activation, signaling and aggregation and Cellular Senescence.
+Among its related pathways are Mitotic Prophase and Immune System.
 GO annotations related to this gene include protein heterodimerization activity and histone binding.
 An important paralog of this gene is HIST2H3D.

 UniProtKB/Swiss-Prot for HIST2H3A Gene

 Core component of nucleosome.
 Nucleosomes wrap and compact DNA into chromatin, limiting DNA accessibility to the cellular machineries which require DNA as a template.
 Histones thereby play a central role in transcription regulation, DNA repair, DNA replication and chromosomal stability.
 DNA accessibility is regulated via a complex set of post-translational modifications of histones, also called histone code, and nucleosome remodeling.